 The Republic of Ghana is located in West Africa, bordered by Côte d’Ivoire on the west, Burkina Faso to the north, and Togo on its east.
-With a population of around 24 million people, Ghana is an ethnically and religiously diverse countries, with more than one hundred different ethnic groups who speak 47 different languages and dialects.
-As a former British colony (and the first country in sub-saharan Africa to gain its independence) English is Ghana’s official language.
+With a population of around 24 million people, Ghana is an ethnically and religiously diverse country, with more than one hundred different ethnic groups who speak 47 different languages and dialects.
+As a former British colony (and the first country in sub-Saharan Africa to gain its independence) English is Ghana’s official language.
 Ghana is especially known for its production of textiles, especially kente cloth and wax-prints.
 Ghana has a rich base of natural resources and its colonial name of “Gold Coast” hints at one of its major sources of wealth, and today is a leading exporter of cocoa.

 Other useful references on Ghana:

 Ghana entry in World Factbook

 Ghanaweb – a portal to Ghanaian websites with a broad range of resources

 Health Information for Travelers to Ghana – Centers for Disease Control